MIRTK/BAtCh/README.md

 Overview
 ========

-HTCondor DAGMan application for the consistent construction of a spatio-temporal brain atlas and growth model from cross-sectional brain MR images and automatic tissue and structure segmentations.
+HTCondor DAGMan application for the construction of a spatio-temporal brain atlas and growth model from cross-sectional brain MR images optionally available tissue and/or structure segmentations.

 Configuration Files
 ===================